 The most important point to make when talking to your child about their conception is letting them know how deeply loved and wanted they are.
 So much so, that an entire team of people came together to bring them into existence and into your family.

-By sharing the truth with your child from an early age, you are creating a foundation to continue building the story with age-appropriate information as your child grows.
-This is beneficial for both the parent and the child as the conception story becomes a gradual process, organically unfolding over time instead of a formal announcement that may be stressful for the parent and shocking for the child.
+The conversation is a process, not a one-time event.
+Start when your child is preverbal and aim to grow the story over time.
+With this approach, the conception story becomes a gradual process, organically unfolding over time instead of a formal announcement that may be stressful for the parent and shocking for the child.

-As stated by the Donor Conception Network, “the goal of early telling is that a child should grow up ‘never knowing a time when they didn’t know’ about their origins by donor conception.”
+“The goal of early telling is that a child should grow up never knowing a time when they didn’t know about their origins by donor conception.”

-Intertwining the donor conception into their birth story typically isn’t a big deal for kids, especially if the parents don’t make it a big deal.
-Commonly, egg donor conceived children that have always known share that it simply became part of their identity and they still felt that their parents were their parents, whether there was a genetic link or not.
+Intertwining donor conception into their birth story typically isn’t a big deal for kids, especially if the parents don’t make it a big deal.
+Additionally, studies show that stress, anxiety, and depression levels are lower in families who choose early disclosure.

 It’s also important not to underplay the role of the donor.
 As your child begins to understand more about genetics, they will come to understand how the contribution from the donor(s) helped make them who they are.
-It is possible to acknowledge that the donor is a real person, and is very special, without compromising the very important and special role that you play as the parents.
+It is possible to acknowledge that the donor is a real person, and is very special, without compromising the very important and special role that you play as the parent(s).

 As stated by Creating A Family,

-“It’s the child’s story.
-Even if you do not want the world to know, there is a mighty fine line between privacy and secrecy.
+“Even if you do not want the world to know, there is a mighty fine line between privacy and secrecy.
 It is fine to encourage your child to only talk about their conception within the family, but if you go overboard you risk making it a secret, and secret implies there is something wrong or shameful about their conception.”

-Understandably, some parents may have a deep-rooted fear that their child will not feel as connected to them if they know that they are not genetically related.
+Understandably, some parents may have a deep-rooted fear that their children will not feel as connected to them if they know that they are not genetically related.
 Fortunately, that’s not the case!
-Many egg donation children comment on the love and connection they feel with their parents, regardless of genetic linkage.
+It’s common to hear donor-conceived children comment on the love and connection they feel with their parents, regardless of genetic linkage.
 As beautifully shared by donor-conceived child Allegra in this video, “I am my mother’s child.”